AxFab/fastapp/README.md

 ## License
-This code is under the MIT license.
+This code is under the BSD 3-Clause license.

  [1]: http://expressjs.com